Please check the sidebar to the right for the current years date for Loy Kratong

 Definitely the most romantic of the Thai festivals, Loy Kratong is a must-experience for those visiting the land of smiles.
-Held on the night of the 12th full moon, Loy Kratong falls in November, check the sidebar to see what day it falls on this year.
+Held on the night of the 12th full moon, Loy Kratong falls in November, and on this year it will be on the 24th of the month.
 Although the influx of western culture has brought with it Valentines Day on February 14th, Loy Kratong is Thailand’s original festival for lovers.

 Originating as a Brahmanical festival adopted by Thai Buddhists during the reign of Rama IV in1863, Loy Kratong is a ceremony that venerates the Lord Buddha by offering floating trays laden with flowers, candles and incense.
 Loy translates to “float” in Thai, while Kratong pertains to a tray made from banana leaves.
 The light from the candle honors Lord Buddha, while the act of floating symbolizes the release of anger, resentment or any tarnishing of one’s character.
 It is a way for a person to make amends and start afresh.